 He volunteers at the Annapolis hospital, where he brings Holy Communion to the sick, and is a member of the Knights of Columbus.

-He is a sailor and with his wife, cruised the east coast from Maine to the Bahamas on their Bristol 388 ketch.
-He is a member of the Alberg 30 sailing club and currently maintains and sails an Allied 40 ft yawl.
+He is a sailor and with his wife, lived aboard and cruised the east coast from Maine to the Bahamas on their Bristol 388 ketch for 10 years after retirement.
+He is a member of the Alberg 30 sailing club and currently maintains and sails an Allied 40 yawl.

 He was a US Masters swimmer who actively competed in meets, swam the Chesapeake Bay Bridge challenge, and taught long distance survival swimming with his wife to sailors in the Exuma's for many years.